davidjspooner/repoxy/requirements/ui/panels/24_ui_panel_repository_browser.md

 1. **Left Column – Folder Tree (FolderTreeView component)**
    - Displays **folders only**.
+   - **Top-level nodes are repository names** scoped to the selected type (only repos defined for that type are shown).
+     Example using `repoxy/conf/repoxy.yaml`:
+       - Selecting the Docker tile shows `dockerhub` and `github` as the first expandable nodes.
+       - Selecting the Terraform tile shows `terraform-hashicorp`; OpenTofu shows `opentofu-registry`.
+   - Folder depth beneath each repo is **type specific**, but each folder either contains more folders **or** files—not both; files exist only at the leaves.
    - No file nodes appear in the tree.
    - Behaves like a typical file system tree:
      - Expand/collapse folders.